shapeable/prototype-adpq/README.md

 + Changes from former feedback were incorporated to design a [final prototype design](https://github.com/shapeable/prototype-web/blob/master/supporting-documents/design/Prototype%20wireframes.pdf) which was tested again in another focus group for validation.
 The design of the tests included 4 main tasks. - [Link to user testing](https://github.com/shapeable/prototype-web/tree/master/supporting-documents/user-testing)

 In the absence of actual government administrator user responsibilities, access, and organization, we worked with the following assumptions:
-+ A government administrator doesn´t have to create an account and log in to access all functionality due to the lack of authentication requirement.
++ A government administrator doesn't have to create an account and log in to access all functionality due to the lack of authentication requirement.
 + A government administrator would have access to all alerts.
 + A government administrator can force alerts when needed.